This is a guest post by Jon Earle, PE, ENV SP

 Even before the project is complete, both the public works engineer and consultant will likely be working in the design phases of future projects.
-The experience of working with a consultant allows an engineer to experience the strengths and weaknesses of a consultant, along with what went well and what didn’t on a project.
-A project debriefing meeting benefits all parties involved in a project and can help in a more efficient means of project delivery for future collaborations.
+Therefore The experience of working with a consultant allows an engineer to experience the strengths and weaknesses of a consultant, along with what went well and what didn’t on a project.
+So, a project debriefing meeting benefits all parties involved in a project and can help in a more efficient means of project delivery for future collaborations.

 Successful and unique collaborations can sometimes lead to professional growth opportunities.
 In my own personal example, I recently co-presented at the state and regional level on a river intake and raw water pump station project that was recently completed.
 This was a great opportunity to develop my public speaking skills while discussing specific project details with other engineers and water operators to help their professional growth.

 As mentioned previously, a primary reason for hiring an engineering consultant is to leverage technical skills and experience not available with in-house staff.
 Successful utility engineers should take these opportunities to develop technical skills in other engineering disciplines.
 Having improved working knowledge of project design criteria and other deliverables will enhance future projects by having clear expectations and understanding of the goals of a project from the owner’s perspective.

 In Maine, the engineering community is a small group.
 Many engineers like myself have worked in both the public and private sectors and have worked with colleagues in both roles.
 As a utility engineer, working with consultants may present an opportunity to make a change or career growth.
 There are many opportunities for this in the current job market, as many consultants are looking to grow and add staff to handle current and future workload.